AFLplusplus/Website/content/docs/env_variables.md

   - Setting `AFL_DISABLE_TRIM` tells afl-fuzz not to trim test cases.
 This is usually a bad idea!

+  - Setting `AFL_KEEP_TIMEOUTS` will keep longer running inputs if they reach new coverage

   - `AFL_EXIT_ON_SEED_ISSUES` will restore the vanilla afl-fuzz behavior which does not allow crashes or timeout seeds in the initial -i corpus.